LFSCamargo/tunnel/my-website/docs/provider.md

 ## Props

 - `persist`: A boolean to define if the persistance is enabled, default value is `false`
 - `storage`: The storage for the platform that you are using.
-For React Native `AsyncStorage` and for web `localStorage`. default value is `localStorage`
+For React Native `AsyncStorage` and for web `localStorage`.
 - `storesToPersist`: It's an array of store names that you want to persist, default value is a empty array